-One of the overarching Health and Human Services Agency (HHSA) principles is efficient and effective access to our target populations.
+• One of the overarching Health and Human Services Agency (HHSA) principles is efficient and effective access to our target populations.
 CYFS clients receive treatment_services that focus on the primary areas of need identified/confirmed by the client/family and conclude when those are stabilized.
 The focused model shall be communicated at the onset of treatment so the client/family can maximize use of sessions and be prepared for conclusion of treatment.

-Clients who meet the criteria for medical necessity shall be eligible for up to 6 months of treatment sessions.
+• Clients who meet the access criteria for specialty mental health services shall be eligible for up to six (6) months of treatment sessions.
 This will apply to Medi-Cal and MHSA (indigent) clients.
 Additional treatment time may be authorized as clinically indicated.
 Utilization Management shall be completed at the program level by a licensed clinician.